 If team members are fighting or not getting along, step in as a mediator to help those involved.
 As the team leader, you should be a leader in more than just the “work” aspect.
 Your role includes managing the relationships within your team and forming team bonds.
 When problems arise between team members, you should attempt to get to the root of the problem.
-What exactly are the members figting about and what is causing the tension?
-Once you figure out exactly what is going on, you are better able to address it with them.
-You can find solutions together, which promotes teamwork in an effective way.
+What exactly are the members fighting about and what is causing the tension?
+You might also try starting with a G360 Team Survey to identify the core issues.
+Then, once you figure out exactly what is going on, you are better able to address it with them.
 You should also be aware of how it impacts your team so that you are able to communicate clearly to the members why they need to learn to get along.

 Create a Team Identity

 If your team doesn’t already have a unique identity, it’s time to get one.
 Identities tie everyone together and make members proud to be part of the team.
 You can find identities in traditions, mottos, and team names or logos.
 When your team has an identity, you set yourself apart from other teams and make everything just a little more fun, which can boost morale and dedication.
 It’s important, however, that you come up with the identity together as a team.
 It should be something that brings everyone together and has something that each member enjoys.